Comparing Snapshots and Viewing Data Differences

 Record States

-When you view the records that were changed since the second compared snapshot, the State column displays the status of the record — whether it was added, deleted, or updated between snapshots.
+When you view the changed records since the second compared snapshot, the State column displays the record’s status — whether it was added, deleted, or updated between snapshots.
 It can have the following states:

-— the record is not present in the older snapshot and is present in the newer one.
+— The record is not present in the older snapshot but is present in the newer one.

 — the record is present in the older snapshot and not present in the newer one.

-— the record is present in both snapshots, however some of its fields were changed.
+— the record is present in both snapshots, but some of its fields were changed.

 For updated records () you can see the changed fields on the Record Preview Page.
-For this click the Select Fields link in the Action column.
+To do this, open the record details.

 Record changes